-Long before the formation of the Kingdom of Thailand, as long ago as 25,000 years, evidence suggests negrito tribes of hunters and gatherers lived throughout the dense jungle of the Malay Peninsula in what is today Malaysia and Thailand.
+Evidence suggests that long before the creation of the Kingdom of Thailand, as long ago as 25,000 years, negrito tribes of hunters and gatherers lived throughout the dense jungle of the Malay Peninsula in what is today Malaysia and Thailand.

-Outside these four Southern provinces they remain relatively unknown to most Thai’s.
-The most famous story of the Maniq tells of King Rama V adopting a young Maniq boy he called Kanang who was taken to live in the Royal Palace in Bangkok.
-Whilst Kanang died young, only in his twenties, stories tell of the affection the Thai King had for the boy.
+Outside of the Southern Thai provinces they remain relatively unknown, even to most Thai’s.
+But if Thai’s have heard of them, it is often because of a famous story that tells how King Rama V adopted a young Maniq boy called Kanang.
+Kanang was taken to live in the Royal Palace in Bangkok and whilst he died young, only in his twenties, the Thai King’s affection for the boy was well known.

-But today the Maniq sit at a crossroads.
-With wildlife having been severely over-hunted it is now not enough for them to sustain themselves and more frequently move towards the peripheries of the forest, closer to Thai villagers to supplement their diminishing food resources.
-Many see this increased accessibility to the tribe as having a negative impact on their unique way of life, indeed several groups of Maniq have decided to settle permeantly and now work odd-jobs such as on rubber plantations.
+Today the Maniq sit at a crossroads.
+With wildlife having been severely over-hunted they are now unable to sustain themselves from the forest alone and more frequently move towards the peripheries of the forest, closer to Thai villagers, to supplement their diminishing food resources.
+Many see this increased accessibility to the tribe as having a negative impact on their unique way of life, indeed several groups of Maniq have decided to settle permanently and now work odd-jobs such as on rubber plantations or as labourers.

-Yet stories are rife about how they have been taken advantage of, the worst being when a town official in Satun Province made a group of them sit under an imitation shelter made of sticks in a shopping center so people could take their pictures.
+Stories are rife about how they have been taken advantage of.
+The worst being when a town official in Satun Province forced a group of them sit under an imitation shelter made of sticks in a shopping centre so people could take their pictures.
 Something the official was later forced to apologise for.

-But with even the most remotest dwelling of groups now being forced to the edges of the forest, at least on occasion, it seems that the Maniq’s ability to withdraw completely from Thai society as they have done for millennia is becoming harder to do.
+With all but the remotest dwelling of groups now being forced to the edges of the forest it seems that the Maniq’s ability to withdraw completely from Thai society as they have done for millennia is becoming harder to do.